alloy-d/lister/README.md

   - figure out how to ignore files
 ```

-And... well, that's it.
-That's all it does so far.
-Cool, right?!
+It does slightly more than this.  `lister help` can tell you more (and
+tell it better).

 ### Future plans

-Some major missing chunks:

-- The idea of an inbox.
-You could have something like
+One major missing chunk is the idea of an inbox.
+You could have
-  `INBOX.taskpaper`, but without facilities for moving tasks from there
+something like `INBOX.taskpaper`, but without facilities for moving
-  to existing files or projects, there's friction in processing it.
+tasks from there to existing files or projects, there's friction in
-- The idea of an archive.
-It would be nice to be able to reap `@done`
-  tasks and put them somewhere else.
+processing it.

+Other things I'd like to do:

+- Some end-to-end CLI testing.
+- Write a real parser for taskpaper.
+The regex thing works, but I'm
+  interested in doing it The Right Way.
+- Finish converting the code to Fennel.
+Along the way of writing this,
+  I discovered Fennel, and I've been moving things to Fennel as needed.
-I also have grand dreams of adding a curses interface.
+- I originally had a grand dream of adding a curses interface.
+I'd
+  still *like* to do that, but it might prove totally unnecessary if
+  everything can be done nicely with an editor and/or `fzf`.

 ### Installation